Academic Handbook Student Welfare Policies and Procedures

 3. If the student is a mobility student, a member of the Northeastern Global Experience Programme Management Team will be included in the decision.

-4. The suspended student may, if they choose, contest the suspension in writing to the member of SMT directing the suspension.
-This written representation should be considered by the member of SMT and the Registrar when reviewing the suspension to ensure all relevant information is considered.
+4. The suspended student may, if they choose, contest the suspension in writing to the member of SMG directing the suspension.
+This written representation should be considered by the members of SMG and the Registrar when reviewing the suspension to ensure all relevant information is considered.

 5. A student who has been suspended will be referred to Stage 2 of this policy at the earliest opportunity.